oliveiraMats2/Edited_MRS_challenge_Deep_Spectral_Divers_Team/README.md

 1. Ensure you have the test data for each one of the tracks in the right .h5 format.

 To execute the model's inference, you must have a h5 file containing the test data for each track, formatted correctly.
-The h5 file should be structured with the following datasets to ensure compatibility with the provided functions.
+The h5 file should be structured with the following datasets to ensure compatibility:

 **For Track 1:**